RealNexa/O24-CTF-Writeups/hidden_message_2.md

 To get the flag, the two binay values need to be XORed with each other, which is possible with CyberChef.
 Once the two binary strings have been XORed, the flag is revealed: `O24{SOUNDS_HORRIBLE!}`

 > Note
 > When using cyberchef to XOR the two binary values, the 'From Binary' operation needs to be used before the 'XOR' operation.
-Also, remember to select binary has the type of the key.
+Also, remember to select binary as the type of the key.

 Merry XMAS!